pivotal/credhub-release/docs/troubleshooting-guide.md

 ***
 #### [Post-start error] I/O error on GET request for "https://uaa.example.com:8443/.well-known/openid-configuration"

+This failure indicates that the CredHub server was unable to get the needed configuration information from UAA.
+A few items may cause this error:

+1. Ensure you are running UAA version 20 or later.
-This failure indicates that the CredHub server was unable to get the needed configuration information for UAA.
-You should validate that the UAA target is reachable from the CredHub instance and that the provided CA certificate in the manifest at `credhub.authentication.uaa.ca_certs[n]` is the CA which signed the targeted UAA TLS certificate.
+1. Validate that the UAA target is reachable from the CredHub instance.
+If the UAA address is external, the instance may need internet access to reach it.
+1. Validate that the provided CA certificate in the manifest at `credhub.authentication.uaa.ca_certs[n]` is the CA which signed the targeted UAA TLS certificate.

 ## Usability Failures